nebuly-ai/nebulgym/README.md

 `nebulgym` aims to support every framework, every model, every hardware, and make the most of your hardware and software capabilities to train your model in a fraction of the time required now.
 In addition, `nebulgym` will always be extremely easy to use to empower any developer to build powerful AI applications.

-`nebulgym` already embeds many great technologies, and below you can find a list of the features already implemented and those that will be implemented soon.
+`nebulgym` already embeds many great technologies.
+Below you can find a list of the features already implemented and those that will be implemented soon.
 More specific tasks can be found in the [issue page](https://github.com/nebuly-ai/nebulgym).

 Any ideas about what could be implemented next?
 Would you like to contribute to this fantastic library?
 We welcome any ideas, questions, issues and pull requests!
 For more info go to the [Documentation](https://nebuly.gitbook.io/nebuly/welcome/questions-and-contributions).